oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 #### Security groups

 *   A custom property for specifying the security group will be added to the vNIC custom properties list.
-    -   Using this propery the user can specify on profile level what security group this profile uses.
+    -   Using this property the user can specify on profile level what security group this profile uses.

 ### Future phases